 It is assumed here that the service offer will be of network capacity (the slice of the network) and that that network capacity will be defined in terms of a structure of ForwardingDomains interconnected by ForwardingConstructs of the appropriate form.

 Clearly, not all possible services will be supported by the underlying network, hence the service offer will also include a set of forwarding service types that are allowed to be created in the slice.
-Even where a forwarding service type is supported, it may not be initially provided as there may be an opportunity for further revenue to be achieved by unlocking that capability via license added to the basic network slice etc. Unlocking additional potential is not considered in detail in this document.
+Even where a forwarding service type is supported, it may not be initially offered as there may be an opportunity for further revenue to be achieved by unlocking that capability via license added to the basic network slice etc. Unlocking additional potential is not considered in detail in this document.

 In the ONF Core model, the forwarding service is defined by one or more specific forwarding construct(s) with associated constraints and as a consequence the forwarding service spec is an FcSpec.
 The network capability offer by the ForwardingDomain structure needs to be expressed in terms of FdSpecs.